abdorrahmani/chat-server/README.md

   file: "chat.log"

 tls:
-  tlsRequire: false          # enable TLS for TCP or WebSocket
+  tlsRequire: false          # enable TLS for TCP or WebSocket or gRPC
   certFile: "tls/server.crt"
   keyFile: "tls/server.key"
   minVersion: "TLS12"        # TLS12 or TLS13
 ```

-Key notes:
+keynotes:
-- Set `server.type` to `tcp` for raw TCP, or `websocket` for WS/WSS.
+- Set `server.type` to `tcp` for raw TCP, or `websocket` for WS/WSS, or `gRPC` for RPC .
-- Set `tls.tlsRequire: true` to enable TLS (affects both TCP and WebSocket depending on `server.type`).
+- Set `tls.tlsRequire: true` to enable TLS (affects both TCP, gRPC and WebSocket depending on `server.type`).
 - Files referenced in `tls` must exist and be readable by the process.

 ---